The term, interference or non-interference engine, makes a big difference, if you ever have a timing problem.

 The timing belt or chain must turn the crankshaft, exactly two revolutions for every one revolution of the camshaft.

-So, When the camshaft turns it opens and closes the valves.
-Also, They are both driven by timing belts or chains.
+So, when the camshaft turns, it opens and closes the valves.
+Furthermore, either one, may have a timing belt or chain.

-- Consequently, In an interference engine, if a timing belt breaks the engine might be severely damaged.
+- So, in an interference engine, if a timing belt breaks the engine might be severely damaged.

-- A non interference engine “Also Known As A Free-Running Engine” will stall if a timing belt breaks; but further damage might be limited.
+- But, with a non interference engine “Also Known As A Free-Running Engine” the engine will stop.
+But, damage will not be as severe.

 When the camshaft turns it opens and closes the valves.
-The valve has to close and open at the exact moment when related to the movement of the pistons.
-Therefore, if that timing is off, everything else will be off kilter.
-This can also cause starting problems because the timing of all the individual components will all be disrupted.
+The valve has to close and open at the exact moment in relation to the movement of the pistons.
+So, if that timing is off, everything else is effected.
+Most often, this begins as starting problems.
+Because, the timing of all the individual components will all be disrupted.

-Consequently, With an interference engine, valves that are fully open will be hit by the piston on the way up.
+Consequently, with an interference engine, valves that are fully open; will be hit by the piston when it comes to the top.

 So, Is One Design Better Than The Other